velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 "Okay," I whisper, hugging her tightly.
 "I'll stay with you."

 She wraps her hand around my neck again, pure physical bliss flowing from where she touched me, making me shudder and shiver.
 She rests her forehead against mine.
-"Good girl, Honor."
+"I thank you, Honor."

 "Th-thank you so much for t-taking care of me," I say softly, between quiet murmurs of pleasure.

-She smiles, kissing me softly.
+She smiles, kissing me softly on the forehead.
 "Thank you for letting me take care of you."

 %next home.html Home
 %is coda ils/honor-taya.png